 Electrical Outlet: Next to the tennis court an exposed electrical outlet sits adjacent to the baby swings.
 Mr. Herrera is securing the outlet immediately, but it should either be removed or covered in a way that prevents access without authorization.
-There is also an outlet on the outside of Building E that should be secured in a similar manner.
+There is also and exposed outlet by Building E that should be secured in a similar manner.

-Cost estimate: The estimated cost for removal by a qualified electrician: \$500-\$1000.
+Estimated cost for removal by a qualified electrician: \$500-\$1000.